w4k2/problexity/docs/source/about.rst

 About us
 ########

-The ``problexity`` package was created for the needs of the `Department of Systems and Computer Networks <http://kssk.pwr.edu.pl>`_, *Wrocław University of Science and Technology*, as part of research projects regarding the processing of imbalanced data streams and its code is used for experimental evaluation since 2022.
+The ``problexity`` package was created for the needs of the `Department of Systems and Computer Networks <http://kssk.pwr.edu.pl>`_, *Wrocław University of Science and Technology*, as part of research projects regarding the processing of difficult  and its code is used for experimental evaluation since 2022.

-The author and maintainer of its current version is the employees of the unit, namely `J. Komorniczak <https://www.kssk.pwr.edu.pl/komorniczak>`_.
+The main author and maintainer of its current version is the employees of the unit, namely `J. Komorniczak <https://www.kssk.pwr.edu.pl/komorniczak>`_.

 .. image:: _static/logo.png
     :align: center